 The 3-stage filtration uses calcium sulfite (for chlorine/chloramine), KDF-55 copper-zinc alloy (for heavy metals and bacteria), and activated carbon (for VOCs and sediment).
 This combination addresses the three main shower water contaminants effectively.

-Replacement cartridges run $16 every 6 months — about $32/year total.
+Replacement cartridges are inexpensive and last about 6 months.
 For a family with anyone who has dry skin, colored hair, eczema, or respiratory sensitivity, this is one of the highest-ROI home health purchases you can make.

 Pros